madanyc/workfront-learn.en/help/guide/administrator-fundamentals/control-and-interface/find-layout-templates.md

 In this video, you will learn:

 * What a layout template is
-* Why layout templates are useful in Adobe Workfront
+* Why layout templates are useful

 >[!VIDEO](https://video.tv.adobe.com/v/335072/?quality=12)